Tips and tricks

 To prevent disclosure of information about individual records being processed, make sure to implement thresholds on any filter and aggregation operation (e.g. sum or mean).
 For more information, please check the guide for appovers.

-7. Restarting the kernel often fixes problems.#
+Restarting the kernel often fixes problems

 Sometimes the errors are cached in the kernel and even making the necessary changes and re-running the cell won’t fix the error.
-Moreover, when saving a script in design or running it in production, it’s best to start with a fresh kernel.
+Moreover, when saving a script in design mode or running it in authorized mode, it’s best to start with a fresh kernel.
 For these reasons we recommend restarting the kernel in these situations and the running the cells again.
 In jupyter, this can be done easily using the restart button.

 Placeholders like any() are very useful for automating tasks, but they should be used with extreme care.
 In some cases, it might be needed to run an analysis multiple times with a slight variation, or maybe the same analysis can be performed on tables with different handles.
 But for this very reason it should be used (and approved) with discretion.
 We recommend not to use or approve this functionality unless the trust level between the involved parties is high enough to allow this, as it could lead to disclosure risks and data leakage.
 For more information on disclosure risks in an analysis, please check the guide for appovers.

 While crandas is designed to work with encrypted data, and its functions have been designed to facilitate the use of this data while maintaining privacy, it is necessary to consider that a good script design and appropriate supervision before approval go hand in hand with these qualities to ensure that data privacy is maintained correctly.
-Crandas saves scripts in such a way that in production, if any of the steps that generate an output that is then the input for another method is not present, a mismatch error is generated between the approved query and the one being executed.
+Crandas saves scripts in such a way that in authorized mode, if any of the steps that generate an output that is then the input for another method is not present, a mismatch error is generated between the approved query and the one being executed.
 However, if there is a step that is not essential for the continuity of the script, even if it fails or is replaced, the execution will continue.
 For example:

 y = x.filter(threshold=10)